Multivariate Trend Filtering for Lattice Data: Interpolation algorithm

 \subsection{Review: univariate interpolation}

-Our interpolation algorithm for KTF estimates in the multivariate case builds off the univariate discrete spline interpolation algorithm derived in Corollary 2 of \citet{tibshirani2020divided}.
-For convenience, we transcribe this in Algorithm \ref{alg:interp_1d}.
+Our interpolation algorithm for KTF in the multivariate case builds from the univariate discrete spline interpolation algorithm derived in Corollary 2 of \citet{tibshirani2020divided}.
+For completeness, we transcribe this in Algorithm \ref{alg:interp_1d}.
 Here and henceforth, we use the abbreviation $x_{a:b} = (x_a, \ldots, x_b)$ for integers $a \leq b$.
 Also, we use $f[z_1,\ldots,z_r]$ for the divided difference of a function $f$ at distinct points $z_1,\ldots,z_r$.
 Recall, this is defined for $r=2$ by

 and for any $r \geq 3$ by the recursion

 Note that for evenly-spaced points, this simply coincides with a scaled forward difference; in particular, recalling the notation introduced in Section \ref{sec:tf}, we have